Game Functions

 when a user navigates to play the game.

-There can only be one game fn
+Conventionally, most games will only have one game fn

 pub page fn World.HomePage() {